sudopotito/geo_extension/README.md

 	</a>
 </div>

-### Self hosting
+### Self Hosting

-Follow these steps to set up Frappe Drive in production:
+Follow these steps to set up Geo Extension in production:

 **Step 1**: Download the easy install script